NEARL: Interacted Query Adaptation with Orthogonal Regularization for Medical Vision-Language Understanding: Introduction

-(2) \textit{Unidirectional modality interaction}.
-These methods~\cite{cocoop_2022_CVPR,maple_2023_cvpr,fate_2025_aaai} facilitate cross-modal interactions in a unidirectional style.
-For example, MaPLe~\cite{maple_2023_cvpr} transfers information from CLIP's language branch to influence the vision branch.
-CoCoOp~\cite{cocoop_2022_CVPR} and FATE~\cite{fate_2025_aaai} primarily transfer knowledge from CLIP's vision branch to condition the language branch (see Fig.~\ref{overview}(b)).
-Despite their effectiveness, a primary concern is the modality misalignment caused by their one-way interaction.
-This unidirectional flow allows any errors from a dominant modality to cascade and accumulate in the subordinate modality without any mechanism for correction.
-This cascading error effect ultimately hinders modality alignment and fails to unlock the full potential of VLMs.

-In this paper, we introduce \textbf{NEARL-CLIP} (i\textbf{N}teracted qu\textbf{E}ry \textbf{A}daptation with o\textbf{R}thogona\textbf{L} regularization), a novel framework to unlock the full potential of VLMs for medical vision-language understanding.
-NEARL-CLIP achieves this by enforcing cross-modal alignment throughout the adaptation process.
-As illustrated in Fig.~\ref{overview}(c), NEARL-CLIP is built upon two core modules: USEformer and OCA. (\textit{i}) \textbf{Unified Synergy Embedding Transformer (USEformer}).
-In USEformer, cross-modal interaction is fully realized through a bidirectional mechanism where each modality actively queries the other for complementary knowledge.
-(1) \textit{Enrich visual with text}.
-To enhance the textual modality, a set of learnable queries are initiated.
-These queries probe the visual modality by attending to its features, which act as keys and values within a cross-attention layer.
-The resulting output, processed by an FFN, is a summary of relevant visual information that is then fused back into the text representations.
-(2) \textit{Enrich text with visual}.
-This entire process is symmetrical: the visual modality concurrently queries the textual modality in the same manner, ensuring a continuous and mutual exchange of information that leads to a deeply intertwined representation. (\textit{ii}) \textbf{Orthogonal Cross-Attention Adapter (OCA}).
-Following the cross-modal interaction in USEformer, we employ OCA to decompose the resulting features.
+In this paper, we introduce \textbf{NEARL} (i\underline{N}teracted qu\underline{E}ry \underline{A}daptation with o\underline{R}thogona\underline{L} Regularization), a novel framework to unlock the full potential of VLMs for medical vision-language understanding.
+NEARL is built upon two core modules: USEformer and OCA. (\textit{i}) \textbf{Unified Synergy Embedding Transformer (USEformer}).
+USEformer enables bidirectional cross-modal enrichment: a set of learnable queries extracts and summarizes relevant information from one modality to produce compact and complementary representations for the other, enriching text with visual context and visuals with textual meaning, thereby achieving deep mutual alignment. (\textit{ii}) \textbf{Orthogonal Cross-Attention Adapter (OCA}).
+Following the cross-modal interaction in USEformer, OCA is employed to decompose the resulting features.
 Using Gram-Schmidt orthogonalization~\cite{schmidt1908auflosung}, OCA decouples this new knowledge into two orthogonal components: (1) truly novel, domain-specific information, and (2) incremental updates relative to the frozen pre-trained weights.
-This decomposition is critical as it prevents feature interference of the model's pre-trained generalization capabilities, thereby enabling a more focused acquisition of new knowledge.
+This decomposition is critical as it prevents feature interference with the model's pre-trained generalization capabilities, thereby enabling a more focused acquisition of new knowledge.